 Response regarding No detection surveys were conducted (paragraph 3, page 9).
 "Foraging habitat for birds is not protected unless the species is State listed.
 Standard protections are provided for all nesting birds pursuant to California Fish and Game Code Sections 3503 and 3503.5 and the federal Migratory Bird Treaty Act; however, the protection is for the occupied nest, eggs, nestlings and adults during the nesting season.
-Although the white-tailed kite is State listed as a fully protected species, the foraging habitat for this species."
+Although the white-tailed kite is State listed as a fully protected species, the foraging habitat is not protected and CDFW has not established protections for foraging habitat for this species."
 And, "Merely observing sensitive birds flying over a property (as Dr. Smallwood reported), or foraging over or on the site, does not warrant protection because the sightings are not of permanent breeding/nesting/larval development habitat (dependent on what type of animal it is)."